Joan Strangways1

 F, #129641, d.
 24 February 1484/85

-From before 1468, her married name became Willoughby.1 As a result of her marriage, Joan Strangways was styled as Baroness Berkeley in November 1468.
-From November 1468, her married name became de Berkeley.1 As a result of her marriage, Joan Strangways was styled as Viscountess Berkeley on 21 April 1481.
-As a result of her marriage, Joan Strangways was styled as Countess of Nottingham on 28 June 1483.
+From before 1468, her married name became Willoughby.1 From November 1468, her married name became de Berkeley.1 After her marriage, Joan Strangways was styled as Baroness Berkeley in November 1468.
+After her marriage, Joan Strangways was styled as Viscountess Berkeley on 21 April 1481.
+After her marriage, Joan Strangways was styled as Countess of Nottingham on 28 June 1483.

 Children of Joan Strangways and William de Berkeley, 1st and last Marquess of Berkeley